Super123qew/Final-project-passion-30/README.md

 - Work on some sketches of our game on a figma
 - Begin prelimenary work for our game

+### Weel 2:

+- Finalized concept of our game on figma document
+- Searched up some tutorials on our game type to learn how to create it
+- Created the prototype on ROBLOX

 ## Future work/plans